RDCMDT/mdt-homework-instruction/README.md

 ### Evaluation Criteria

 - The required functions are working:
   - Login
   - Display dashboard
   - Make transaction
   - Refresh

+* The required functions are working:

+  - Login
+  - Display dashboard
+  - Make transaction
+  - Refresh

-- The code is well-designed
+* The code is well-designed

   - Function
   - Interaction

-- The UI is sensible and looks good
+* The UI is sensible and looks good

-- The code isn't more complex than it needs to be
+* The code isn't more complex than it needs to be

-- Code has appropriate unit tests
+* Code has appropriate unit tests

   - Tests are well designed
   - Coverage

-- Code is properly documented in README.md
+* Code is properly documented in README.md